Armadillomon/google-trips/README.md

 # google-trips
-Save your Google Maps Timeline to PNG files or make a time-lapse video from them
+Save your Google Maps Timeline to PNG files or make a time-lapse video out of them

 Requirements:
 - [Python 3](https://www.python.org/downloads/)